 Guest blog: Dipping your toes in

-Diving enthusiast and instructor Paul Murray is regularly guest blogging for this website.
-Paul, of Edinburgh-based Deep Blue Scuba, has an exciting life and job diving in Scottish waters.
+Diving enthusiast and instructor Paul Murray, of Edinburgh-based Deep Blue Scuba, has an exciting life and job diving in Scottish waters.
 I have asked him to bring regular updates about his dives in Scotland’s sea and lochs.
 I’m fascinated by what lies beneath Scotland’s shoreline but I’m a scaredy cat and get too cold to dive!
 Paul knows far more than me in any case.

 In his second guest blog, he describes how people can get into scuba diving in Scotland.

 He writes: Learning to dive might not be something you think of as a prime activity to do in Scotland, but it’s more popular than you would expect.
 And there are plenty of mad keen divers.
 I know because I have been teaching lots of them!

 Many of the phone calls and emails we receive at Deep Blue Scuba start with the words: “I’ve always wanted to try diving”, which is great and there is more than one way to give scuba a go right at your doorstep.
 We’re lucky to be surrounded by sea lochs and never really far away from a coast, so there are plenty of locations and different types of sites to try.

 The other common question is: “But isn’t Scotland too cold for diving outdoors?”
 At this time of the year, the water temperature will just be starting to rise again towards double digits and thermal protection is key.
 Typically, students wear a neoprene drysuit with a couple of thin layers underneath.
 Add to that, hood and gloves and you don’t feel very cold at all.
 Later in the year, things get even easier with water temperatures up to about 14 degrees, which can feel positively tropical!
 Promise!